 If only there was a way to keep the Entrance Pupil of the lens in the same spot as you move your camera.
 Well, there is.
 It’s called a 360 pano head.

 Pano Heads, Equipment & Software for 360 Panos~

 1) A DSLR capable of Manual Mode~

 Why manual mode?
 Because you are effectively creating one spherical photograph, one you can stand inside, which is made up of “panels” of the images you take.
 All exposures must be the same.
-Manual shutter speed and aperture, manually set ISO and White Balance, and any auto settings have to be disabled.
+Manual shutter speed and aperture, manually set ISO and White Balance.
+Any auto settings have to be disabled.
 That means Auto White Balance and Auto ISO have to be switched to Off.

 2) A 360° Panoramic Head, either store bought or homemade~

 There has been an explosion of pano heads, related equipment and software since I first delved into this about five years ago.
 At the time, I was only interested in doing daytime panos and it never even occurred to me to try night sky imaging.
 If you do go looking for pano heads my only suggestion is: